-72. Crowe Clark Whitehill LLP have expressed their willingness to continue as auditor for the next financial year.
+77. Crowe U.K. LLP have expressed their willingness to continue as auditor for the next financial year.
+On 25th June 2018, Crowe Clark Whitehill LLP changed its name to Crowe U.K. LLP

 This Annual Report, prepared under the Charities Act 2011 and the Companies Act 2006, was approved by the Governing Body of The Incorporated Bishop's Stortford College Association on 8th December 2017, including in their capacity as company directors approving the Strategic Report contained therein, and is signed on its behalf by: